BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/intermediate-loop.md

 ## ipairs vs pairs
 You may have noticed two things from our examples above:
 * The first example uses an array, and uses `ipairs`.
 The second example uses a dictionary, and uses `pairs`.
 * The first example prints values in a numeric fashion.
-The second example, meanwhile, have a messed up order.
+The second example, meanwhile, has a messed up order.

 It may not be instinctive at first, but `ipairs` and `pairs` function differently.
 * `pairs` return key-value pairs (eg: key "One" - value "1").
 Because keys do not need to be unique, sorting can get troublesome.
 The results can appear to be garbled and unsorted due to this - this reflects the traits of dictionaries, where order does not matter.
 For this reason, `pairs` are suited for dictionaries.

 * `ipairs` return index-value pairs (eg: index 1 - value "H"), starting from the lowest number index to the highest.
-The side effect to this trait too, is that the results are in a numeric order.
-Since this only reads numerical indices, and not keys unlike `pairs`, any non-numerical indices in an array gets ignored.
+The side effect of this trait is that the results are in a numeric order.
+Since this only reads numerical indices, and not keys unlike `pairs`, any non-numerical indices in an array get ignored.
 These traits mean that `ipairs` are great for arrays.

 *In short, use `ipairs` for arrays, and `pairs` for dictionaries.*